Advertisement

 654 | 378 | 273 | Ajax, Barcelona | 3 European Cups, 1 La Liga, 8 League titles |

-Northern Ireland’s most prominent contribution to football is the ever-so-charismatic George Best.
+Northern Ireland’s most prominent contribution to football is the ever-so-charismatic was Manchester United icon George Best.
 One of Sir Matt Busby’s most important players, Best’s ability to leave defenders in a tangled mess was unparalleled.
-He was one of the best dribblers in football from his time; not even the likes of other great dribblers were safe from his mischievous brilliance on the pitch.
+He was one of the best dribblers in football during his time; not even the likes of other great dribblers were safe from his mischievous brilliance on the pitch.

-A Manchester United icon who accomplished domestic and European glory at a very young age, Best was hailed as one of the best footballers ever by the likes of Pele.
+While playing for Manchester United argubaly the best dribbler in the world, best, accomplished domestic and European glory at a very young age, and Geroge was hailed as one of the best footballers ever by the likes of Pelé.
 However, at the same time, Best was also the embodiment of the phrase, “Those that shine brightest often burn fastest”.
+Notably, he was among the youngest Ballon d'Or winners at 22, becoming the best player in the world.

 Games | Goals | Assists | Main Club | Major Wins |